Chemotherapy: not my cup of tea

 Extreme, debilitating, all-consuming nausea continues.
 The signals from the mouth and nose that enable us to eat are immediately disabled chez Mel.
 Sarah makes dolly-sized food, teeny ice lollies, teaspoons of smoothie, none of which I can eat on my worst days.
 She leans over the edge of the crater and lowers down these morsels on a ribbon of hope and encouragement.
 In the chaos of 2am, we rush for the anti-sickness tablets to avoid more of the annihilating reaction but it’s impossible to halt the march.
 A shutdown of my digestive system leads to ten days of agonising, severe constipation; I end up in our local accident and emergency department in excruciating pain.

-I detach, disassociate, check out of the horror.
+I detach, dissociate, check out of the horror.
 My reaction to the fear is to feel no fear.
 I am curious as to where I went.
 Where is the self during this experience?
 Where did I go?
 From the reconnected present, I suspect my emotional self shut down for urgent biological survival.
 A remarkable act of self-preservation.

 On the eighth day of round one, we drive to receive the second dose.
 Tearfully, quietly I tell Sarah I don’t think I can tolerate it.
 I truly think it might kill me.
 And yet it might help me live.
 My body is barely coping, is truly at its limit of endurance.
 The drugs are insufferable.
 As we arrive, the nurse nonchalantly tells me I won’t be having an infusion of drugs today as my liver readings are too high.
 It is astonishing how my body forewarned me.
 It is bravely doing its best.
 But it has decided… no more.